-B. Issue Expenses
+B. Transaction Costs

-Issue expenses arising on the issue of equity securities are accounted for as a deduction from equity against the share premium account.
+Transaction costs arising on the issue of equity securities are accounted for as a deduction from equity against the share premium account.

 C. Property, Plant and Equipment

 Property, plant and equipment is stated at cost less accumulated depreciation and accumulated impairment losses.
 Depreciation is provided on a straight line basis to write off the cost less estimated residual value of the assets over their estimated useful lives as follows: